survivejs/webpack-book/manuscript/packages/02_authoring.md

 ...
 ```

 Besides `prepublish`, npm provides a set of other hooks.
 The naming is always the same and follows the pattern `pre<hook>`, `<hook>`, `post<hook>` where `<hook>` can be `publish`, `install`, `test`, `stop`, `start`, `restart`, or `version`.
-Even though npm will trigger scripts bound to these automatically, you can trigger them explicitly through `npm run` for testing (i.e., `npm run prepublish`).
+Even though npm triggers scripts bound to these automatically, you can trigger them explicitly through `npm run` for testing (i.e., `npm run prepublish`).

 The [the official documentation](https://docs.npmjs.com/misc/scripts) covers a lot of smaller tips related to these hooks.
 However, often all you need is a `prepublish` script for build automation.

 ### Working Around `prepublish` in npm 3

-It is important to note that in npm 3 `prepublish` hook will get also triggered when you run `npm install` on the project locally.
+It is important to note that in npm 3 `prepublish` hook gets also triggered when you run `npm install` on the project locally.
 Sometimes this can be surprising and counter-productive even.

 [in-publish](https://www.npmjs.com/package/in-publish) allows you to tune the behavior and skip the installation step.
-You need to prepend your script with `in-publish && babel ...` kind of line for this to work. npm 4 and the following versions will fix this confusing behavior.
+You need to prepend your script with `in-publish && babel ...` kind of line for this to work. npm 4 and the following versions fix this confusing behavior.

 ## Sharing Authorship